-On the other hand, many studies criticize MCI both on its conceptual and empirical foundations [see Eika et al. (1996); King (1997); and Ericsson, et al. (2000)].
+On the other hand, many studies criticize MCI both on its conceptual and empirical foundations [see Eika et al. (1996); King (1997); and Ericsson, Jansen, Kerbeshian and Nymoen (2000)].
 Specifically, since MCI is the weighted average index of changes in exchange rate and interest rate from the base period, the construction of MCI requires the derivation of relative weights of exchange rate and interest rate from either output or price equation.
 Empirically, there are many issues involved in the construction of MCI such as the selection of variables,7 aggregation8 and assumptions of the underlying theoretical models9 that underpin the estimation of weights.
 Due to these empirical issues, MCI is very sensitive to minor changes in weights, variables, and the assumptions of underlying theoretical models [Ericsson et al. (2000)], therefore, the usage of MCI as an operational target in monetary policy implementation is hazardous [Eika et al. (1996)].
 In addition, Mishkin (2000), in his review of Canada's inflation targeting, argues that the cost of MCI outweighs its benefits, and MCI should be abandoned because it is flawed.
-Despite the aforementioned caveats, MCI could be a good indicator for assessing the monetary stance and not an operational target.
+Despite the aforementioned caveats, MCI is a valuable indicator for assessing the monetary stance which motivated us to construct MCI for Pakistan.